geochap/faqtiv-agent-toolkit/README.md

 - `--port <number>`: The port number for the server (optional, defaults to 8000).

-This command starts an HTTP server with two endpoints:
+This command starts an HTTP server with three endpoints:

 1. `/run_task/{taskName}`: Runs a specific task.
    - Method: POST